Difference between Spam and Phishing

-If you are wondering about the difference between Spam and Phishing, you will find the answers in this article.
+If you are wondering about the difference between Spam and Phishing, you will find the answer in this article.

-According to dataprot sources, 45% of all emails sent are spam emails.
+According to data port sources, 45% of all emails sent are spam emails.

 In this article, we will find what is the difference between Spam and Phishing.